danrobdean/SmartFin/readme.md

 # SmartFin - Implementing a Financial Domain-Specific Language for Smart Contracts

 This is the repository for the *SmartFin - Implementing a Financial Domain-Specific Language for Smart Contracts* project.
+In this project, we provide a smart contract implementation for a financial contract domain-specific language, SmartFin.
+SmartFin is derived from a DSL presented by Simon Peyton Jones, Jean-Marc Eber, and Julian Seward in *Composing Contracts:
+An Adventure in Financial Engineering*.
+We also present a web client for writing and evaluating SmartFin financial contracts, and managing their smart contract representations.

 The `financial-smart-contract` folder contains the main deliverables of the project.

 The `report-solidity-contracts` folder contains several Solidity implementations of SmartFin financial contract and a code snippet showcasing a reentrancy vulnerability, used for the report's evaluation and introduction respectively.